2011 CAF Champions League qualifying rounds: Second round

 This was a knock-out stage of the 16 teams that advanced from the first round; winners advanced to the group stage, with the losers advancing to the Confederation Cup play-off round.

 First legs: 22–24 April 2011; Second legs 7–8 May 2011.

 Enyimba advanced to the group stage.
 Al-Ittihad advanced to the Confederation Cup play-off round.
 Tie played over one leg due to the political situation in Libya.

 MC Alger won 4–3 on aggregate and advanced to the group stage.
 Interclube advanced to the Confederation Cup play-off round.

 Espérance ST won 6–0 and advanced to the group stage.
 Diaraf advanced to the Confederation Cup play-off round.

-Raja Casablanca won on penalties and advanced to the group stage.
+Raja CA won on penalties and advanced to the group stage.
 ASEC Mimosas advanced to the Confederation Cup play-off round.
 Tie played over one leg due to the political situation in Côte d'Ivoire.

 Second leg abandoned on 81 minutes with the score at 1–1 (Al-Hilal leading 2–1 on aggregate) when Club Africain fans invaded the pitch.
 Al-Hilal advanced to the group stage.
 Club Africain advanced to the Confederation Cup play-off round.

 TP Mazembe won 2–1 on aggregate and advanced to the group stage, but were later disqualified for fielding an ineligible player in the first round.
 As a result, Wydad AC played against Tanzanian side Simba, which lost to TP Mazembe in the first round, in a play-off for a place in the group stage.

 Coton Sport won 4–3 on aggregate and advanced to the group stage.
 ES Sétif advanced to the Confederation Cup play-off round.

 Note: First leg postponed following a request from Coton Sport who had four players in the Cameroon U-20 team playing in the 2011 African Youth Championship in South Africa.

 Al-Ahly won 1–0 on aggregate and advanced to the group stage.
 ZESCO United advanced to the Confederation Cup play-off round.